jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 You should play around with your new TrustedDevices iControl LX extension and see how easy it is to add and remove trusted devices now.
 That's the whole point.
 We took something complex and made it simpler through declarations.

-**Note:** We used JSON schema because AS3 uses JASON schema.
+**Note:** We used JSON schema because AS3 uses JSON schema.
 There are other schema standards which are becoming better accepted than JSON schema.
 Look at [OpenAPI](https://www.openapis.org/).
 We'll use an OpenAPI generated interactive UI to avoid all this `curl` cnt-n-paste and SSH sessions in future exercises.

 If you want to see more complex JSON schemas, the clouddocs that were generated from AS3's JSON schema files can be viewed here: